autobrr/autobrr.com/docs/configuration/indexers.md

 ### External Identifier (optional) {#external-identifier}

-To enable features such as seed limits when pushing releases to \*arrs, an `External identifier` is necessary.
+To enable features such as seed limits (seed ratio, seed time) when pushing releases to \*arrs, an `External identifier` is required.
 This identifier must correspond to the indexer name in your \*arr setup.
 If you are using Prowlarr, it will typically be listed as "TorrentLeech (Prowlarr)".

 :::info
+Available in verison `v1.42.0+`

 This option will only appear when you **edit** an existing indexer.
 :::